Al-Quwa Al-Jawiya: Al-Quwa Al-Jawiya Stadium

 Al-Quwa Al-Jawiya's old stadium was located in Baghdad, near Falastin Street, opposite the former stadium site of their rivals Al-Shorta.
 It had a capacity of 6,000.
 The seats were light blue in colour.
 The stadium was demolished in July 2025 to make way for the construction of a new 15,000-seater stadium for the club which is expected to be completed in 2028.

-Al-Shaab Stadium
+Al-Madina Stadium

-Al-Quwa Al-Jawiya currently play their home matches at Al-Shaab Stadium in Baghdad.
+Al-Quwa Al-Jawiya currently play their home matches at Al-Madina Stadium in Baghdad.

 Kits

-Al-Quwa Al-Jawiya's home kit is blue with white trimmings, while their away kit is yellow with blue trimmings.
+Al-Quwa Al-Jawiya's home kit is blue, while their away kit is red.
+The team has also worn white or yellow away kits in previous years.

 Rivalries

 Al-Quwa Al-Jawiya's main rivals are Al-Zawraa, with whom they contest the Iraqi Classico.
 Jawiya also share a rivalry with Al-Shorta and Al-Talaba.
 There also exists a rivalry between Al-Quwa Al-Jawiya and Al-Minaa, which is sometimes called the Al-Araqa derby, because the two clubs are the oldest clubs in Iraq.